Savory/Danet/README.md

 Documentation will be available at [https://sorikairox.github.io/Danet/](https://sorikairox.github.io/Danet/)

+## Contributing

+If you want to contribute, feel free !
+Guidelines will be available [here](https://github.com/Sorikairox/Danet/blob/main/CONTRIBUTING.md)

 ## How to use

 If you are familiar with Nest (and if you're not, [go check it out](https://nestjs.com/)), you will not be lost.